apple/swift-testing/Sources/Testing/Testing.docc/Articles/organizing-test-functions-with-suite-types.md

 within the scope of the outer test suite type.

 By default, tests contained within a suite will run in parallel with each other.
-For more information about test parallelization, see <doc:Parallelization>.
+For more information about test parallelization, see <doc:running-tests-serially-or-in-parallel>.

 ## Customizing a suite's name